mw-el/SwissVital/content/en/spez_sportler/20-fragebogen.md

 ---
-title: "Sprechen wir darüber"
+title: "Let’s Talk About It"
-pre_headline: "Was brauchen Sie ?"
+pre_headline: "What do you need?"
-id: "form-sportler"
+id: "fragebogen_sportler"
 layout: "section"

 background_color: "var(--sv-offwhite)"